learnk8s/learnk8s.io/src/terraformAks/content.md

 az account list
 ```

-**Make a note of your subscription id.**
+**Make a note now of your subscription id.**

-> If you have more than one subscription, you can set your active subscription with `az account set --subscription="SUBSCRIPTION_ID"`
+> If you have more than one subscription, you can set your active subscription with `az account set --subscription="SUBSCRIPTION_ID"`.
+You still need to make a note of your subscription id.

 Terraform needs a Service Principal to create resources on your behalf.

 You can think of it as a user identity (login and password) with a specific role, and tightly controlled permissions to access your resources.

 It could have fine grained permissions such as only to create virtual machines or read from a particular blob storage.

-In your case, you need a Contributor Service Principal — enough permissions to create, and delete resources.
+In your case, you need a _Contributor_ Service Principal — enough permissions to create, and delete resources.

 You can create the Service Principal with: